Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Aged Tangerine Peel

-Chen Pi is prized for moving Qi in the middle burner.
-Its bright citrus aroma helps the center feel open, dry, and light after meals.
+Chen Pi is prized for moving Qi in the middle.
+Its bright citrus aroma helps the center feel open, dry, and light after food.

 Neutral